 iShares Russell 2000 Value Index

 The returns for the recent quarter that are listed below are sourced from my.Dimensional.com.

 Looking at broad market indices, the U.S. outperformed non-U.S. developed and emerging markets during the second quarter.
 Small caps outperformed large caps in the U.S. but underperformed in both non-U.S. developed and emerging markets.
 The value effect was negative in the U.S. as well as markets outside the U.S.

 TThe U.S. equity market posted a positive return, outperforming both non-U.S. developed and emerging markets in the second quarter.
 Large cap value stocks underperformed large cap growth stocks in the U.S.; however, small cap value stocks outperformed small cap growth.
 There was a positive size premium, as small cap stocks generally outperformed large cap stocks in the U.S.

 In U.S. dollar terms, developed markets outside the U.S. underperformed the U.S. but outperformed emerging markets during the second quarter.
 Value underperformed growth in non-U.S. developed markets across large and small cap stocks.
 Small caps underperformed large caps in non-U.S. developed markets.

 In U.S. dollar terms, emerging markets posted negative returns in the second quarter, underperforming developed markets including the U.S. The value effect was negative in large caps; however, value and growth stocks had similar performance among small cap stocks within emerging markets.
 Small caps underperformed large caps in emerging markets.

 Real Estate Investment Trusts

-In terms of total returns, short-term corporate bonds gained 0.59% and intermediate corporates gained 1.49%.
+In terms of total return, short-term corporate bonds gained 0.29%, while intermediate-term corporate bonds declined 0.10%.